bitrise-io/devcenter/_articles/en/deploy/ship.md

 {% include message_box.html type="important" title="Artifact types" content="The public install page is not available for all type of artifacts.

-* For iOS, it's only available if your Workflow builds an .ipa file that is signed with a Debug, Development or Ad-hoc type provisioning profile.
+* For iOS, it's only available if your app is signed with a Debug, Development or Ad-hoc type provisioning profile.
 * For Android, it's only available if your Workflow builds an APK which is NOT split or if it builds a universal APK which is split.
 For AABs, there will be no public install page link."%}

 To send the public install page link or the QR code:

-1. [Expose](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) the Workflow that creates the installable file, and run the Workflow on Bitrise.
+1. [Expose](/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship) the Workflow that creates the installable file, and run the Workflow on Bitrise.
 2. Open the **Details** page of your app's chosen build version.
 3. On the right, find the Public Install Page link or the QR code.
 4. Copy the one you need and send it to the stakeholders (by email, for example).